camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 4. After reviewing the plan, you can type `yes` to confirm and apply the changes.

-At this point, Terraform will create the AWS EKS cluster with all the necessary configurations.
+At this point, Terraform will create the Amazon EKS cluster with all the necessary configurations.
 The completion of this process may require approximately 20-30 minutes.

 ## (Optional) AWS IAM access management

 Kubernetes access is divided into two distinct layers.
-The first involves AWS IAM permissions, which enable basic AWS EKS functionalities such as using the AWS EKS UI and generating AWS EKS access through the AWS CLI.
+The first involves AWS IAM permissions, which enable basic Amazon EKS functionalities such as using the Amazon EKS UI and generating Amazon EKS access through the AWS CLI.
 The second layer provides access within the cluster itself, determining the user's permissions within the Kubernetes cluster.

 As a result, we must initially grant the user adequate AWS IAM permissions and subsequently assign them a specific role within the Kubernetes cluster for proper access management.

 ### AWS IAM permissions

-A minimum set of permissions is required to access an AWS EKS cluster to allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the AWS EKS cluster.
+A minimum set of permissions is required to access an Amazon EKS cluster to allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the Amazon EKS cluster.

-The policy should look as follows and can be restricted to specific AWS EKS clusters if required:
+The policy should look as follows and can be restricted to specific Amazon EKS clusters if required:

 ```json
 cat <<EOF >./policy-eks.json